Living with vaginismus can make penetrative sex impossible.

 - Today, almost half of the world’s female population suffers from a sexual issue or dysfunction.

-- Vaginismus is the second most common sexual dysfunction in the world and is reported to affect upto 1-7% of women, though this number is said to be higher.
+- Vaginismus is the second most common sexual dysfunction in the world and is reported to affect upto 1-7% of women, though the true number is said to be higher.

 - Most females who are living with vaginismus cannot have sexual intercourse, use tampons or have a gynecological examination.